laurarnichols/CrossSectionCalculations/SiVH3/GaNPaper/README.md

     * Will need to relax in positive charge state
     * Only included neutral state, which should be his initial/my final state
     * If 5x5x5 supercells are used for the electronic matrix elements, shouldn't the defect state be negative here for the transition that Guanzhi is considering?
+* 2x2x2 supercell
+  * Why are there inputs here for a 2x2x2 supercell with a 5x5x5 k-point mesh for the zeroth-order matrix elements?
+I thought the zeroth-order matrix elements were calculated using the 5x5x5 supercell with a 2x2x2 k-point mesh?
+  * How was the strategy for setting the occupations across multiple k-points decided?
+I don't remember ever discussing a resolution to this question.
+* I remember Guanzhi and Xiaoguang saying that we don't use binning anymore, so does that mean the `TME` code has been updated?